Cinco de Mayo is coming, and that means it’s time to make tamales!

 If you’ve got a craving for tamales you’re not alone.
 Tamales, made of masa (dough, usually corn-based) with filling, steamed in corn husks, have been eaten since at least 5000 BC, possibly as early as 8000 BC.
 The Mayan and Aztec civilizations both used them as portable food for hunters, armies and travelers.
-These days, tamales feature any number of fillings — even dessert — and you don’t have to eat them on the run.
+These days, tamales feature any number of fillings — even sweet ones — and you don’t have to eat them on the run.
 In fact, they’re the perfect treat for a Cinco de Mayo party in your backyard.

-In the meantime, follow Amanda’s recipe for homemade Green Corn Tamales.
+In the meantime, follow Amanda’s recipe for homemade green corn tamales.

 Makes 6-8 dozen